How to Calm An Anxiety Attack: Tips For Panic Disorder And Mental Health Management

 Panic disorder

-Though panic attacks are the primary feature of panic disorder, anxiety attacks may also arise out of this condition.
+Though panic attacks are the primary feature of panic disorder, anxiety attacks may also arise from this condition.
 A fear of recurrent panic attacks is a symptom of panic disorder.
 So, if an individual develops sudden, intense feelings due to this fear, they may experience an anxiety attack without ever having symptoms of a panic attack.

 Specific phobia

 Treatment for anxiety disorders typically comprises psychotherapy and medication.
 Through therapy, a healthcare professional can help their client identify the sources of their symptoms, develop healthy coping strategies, and address potential comorbid conditions.
-Cognitive behavioral therapy (sometimes styled as cognitive behavioural therapy) is a widely accepted therapeutic modality that has been shown to ease anxiety in participants.
+Cognitive behavioral therapy (sometimes styled as cognitive behavioral therapy) is a widely accepted therapeutic modality that has been shown to ease anxiety in participants.
 Selective serotonin reuptake inhibitors and medications from the benzodiazepine drug class are common pharmacological approaches to mental health management.

 The differences between anxiety attacks and panic attacks